 My mother is a homemaker, and my father was a school teacher (retired and enjoying life now).
 Wherever I am in my career today, it is all because of my family back in India, my wife and my teachers/mentors.
 My Dad (Daddu) used to always encourage all kids (six of us and I am the youngest☺) to study hard, and I heard him.
 My wife, Swati, who is also a Scientist, has always been a great support throughout my career.
 I always wanted to be a doctor and go to America, as there was an uncle from my village who was a doctor in the US and he had a big impact on my career.
 Yes, I am a doctor (PhD), and in America today.

 What did you do for graduation/post-graduation?

-I did Masters in Biochemistry from Banaras Hindu University, and PhD in Biotechnology from Indian Institute of Technology (IIT) in Guwahati, India, and then was a Researcher/Scientist at National Institutes of Health (NIH) and California Institute of Technology (Caltech) USA before joining my current position at Nikon Instruments.
+I did my Bachelor of Science (BSc), (CBZ, Chemistry, Biology and Zoology) from Lucknow University, Masters in Biochemistry from Banaras Hindu University, and PhD in Biotechnology from Indian Institute of Technology (IIT) in Guwahati, India, and then was a Researcher/Scientist at National Institutes of Health (NIH) and California Institute of Technology (Caltech) USA before joining my current position at Nikon Instruments.

 Tell us, what were the key factors that contributed to where you are today?